f3k-tech/helm/charts/recaptcha-v3-verifier/README.md

 - `service.port`: Container port (default `3000`).
 - `ingress.enabled`: Should remain `false` for security; do not expose publicly.
 - `env`: List of additional environment variables.
-- `secrets.recaptcha.RECAPTCHA_SECRET_KEY`: Required reCAPTCHA secret; creates a Kubernetes Secret and is injected into the pod.
+- `secrets.app.RECAPTCHA_SECRET_KEY`: Required reCAPTCHA secret; creates a Kubernetes Secret and is injected into the pod.

 ### Environment Variables (runtime)